Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 Seoul Itinerary

-Here’s a new Seoul itinerary and the latest Korea travel guide that you can use to plan a wonderful 7-day trip without rushing.
+Here’s the latest Seoul itinerary and Korea travel guide to help you plan a fantastic 7-day trip at a relaxed pace.

 Day 1: Myeongdong and Namsan Seoul Tower